For the Purrbabies

 *Methodology: Average male weight, female weight and breed size are based on calculations from our database of more than 1,000,000 pets.

-The breed is especially mellow, sweet, and down to earth.
-Redbone coonhounds are the epitome of laid-back with a loving disposition to match.
-They’re some of the most affectionate, playful, and amicable purebred dogs and are known to get along well with others.
-Redbone coonhounds are great with kids, dogs, and people and are generally open to making new friends, both two- and four-legged.
+The breed is especially mellow, sweet, and down-to-earth—once their energy needs have been met.
+Because of their energy needs, this breed is great with kids, dogs, and people and are generally open to making new friends—both two- and four-legged.
 They’re highly adaptable and fit into just about any family environment as long as they get plenty of attention!
-Even though they’re one of the most laid back dogs, they will get bent out of shape about one thing: being ignored by their beloved humans.
+Even though they’re one of the most laid-back dogs, they will get bent out of shape about one thing: being ignored by their beloved humans.

 The Redbone Coonhound is an impressive breed with a distinctive appearance.
-According to AKC breed standards, its short coat ranges in color from a deep red to a bright chestnut, with smooth feathering on its ears and lower legs.
-A dark muzzle and a small amount of white on brisket and feet are permissible.
+According to AKC breed standards, its short coat ranges in color from a deep red to a bright chestnut.
+A dark muzzle and a small amount of white on the brisket and feet are permissible.
 We teamed up with FidoTabby Alert, and according to their database, the common coat color for the Redbone Coonhound is (77%) red.

 Adopting a new puppy of any breed can be overwhelming.
 There are plenty of things to think about.
 You’ll need to choose a vet and make your first trip, plus schedule your dog’s vaccinations.
 Then, there’s your environment; we can help you puppy-proof your home and prepare for teething.